-DEGIRO is a broker from The Netherlands that is available to most countries in Europe.
+DEGIRO is a broker from The Netherlands available to most European countries.
 It started in 2008, and they have been growing fast since then.
 Now, they are one of the major brokers in Europe.

 One disadvantage of DEGIRO is that it does not offer proper FOREX trading.
 You cannot hold different currencies in your account.
 Your cash is converted automatically when you trade in a foreign currency.

 And you will have to pay fees for these transactions.
-This makes it a little more expensive than IB when your base currency is not the currency of your primary ETF.
+This makes it more expensive than IB when your base currency is not the currency of your primary ETF.

-On some transactions, it can also be a bit more expensive than Interactive Brokers.
+It can also be more expensive on some transactions than Interactive Brokers.
 But this should not be a big difference unless you are doing substantial transactions.

 A significant limitation is that DEGIRO does not let Swiss investors invest in U.S. ETFs.
-This is probably fine for starting investors and people who do not plan to invest a large amount of money.
-But with a large portfolio, you can save significant money investing in these U.S. ETFs.
+This is probably fine for starting investors and people who do not plan to invest much money.
+But with an extensive portfolio, you can save significant money investing in these U.S. ETFs.

 Finally, you need to be aware that, by default, DEGIRO will lend your shares to other investors.
-You can avoid this by opting for the Custody account, but you will pay some significant fees on dividends.
+On IB, you can choose to do so, and they will distribute half of the profits to you, another significant advantage for IB.

 If you are interested, I have a tutorial on how to open an account with DEGIRO.